HandsOnDataViz/book/docs/HandsOnDataViz.md

         Sheet *Chapters* tab.

--   1. Optional: Add georeferenced historical map image or GeoJSON overlays
+-   1. Optional: Add georeferenced historical map image or GeoJSON overlays.

-In the third part, you have two options to finalize your story map before widely sharing it online:
+In the third part, you have two options to finalize your map before publicly sharing with others:

 -   1. Save each Google Sheets tab as a CSV file and upload to GitHub.